MicrosoftDocs/azure-docs/articles/hdinsight-aks/flink/assign-kafka-topic-event-message-to-azure-data-lake-storage-gen2.md

 ---
-title: Writing event messages into Azure Data Lake Storage Gen2 with DStreamAPI
+title: Write event messages into Azure Data Lake Storage Gen2 with DataStream API
-description: Learn how to write event messages into Azure Data Lake Storage Gen2 with DStreamAPI ms.service: hdinsight-aks ms.topic: how-to ms.date: 08/17/2023
+description: Learn how to write event messages into Azure Data Lake Storage Gen2 with DataStream API ms.service: hdinsight-aks ms.topic: how-to ms.date: 08/17/2023
 ---

-# Write event messages into Azure Data Lake Storage Gen2 with DataStreamAPI
+# Write event messages into Azure Data Lake Storage Gen2 with DataStream API

 Apache Flink uses file systems to consume and persistently store data, both for the results of applications and for fault tolerance and recovery.
-In this article, learn how to write event messages into ADLS Gen2 with DataStreamAPI.
+In this article, learn how to write event messages into Azure Data Lake Storage Gen2 with DataStream API.

 ## Prerequisites

 * [HDInsight on AKS Flink 1.16.0](../flink/flink-create-cluster-portal.md)
 * [HDInsight Kafka](https://learn.microsoft.com/azure/hdinsight/kafka/apache-kafka-get-started)
-  * You're  required to ensure the network settings are taken care as described on [Using HDInsight Kafka](../flink/process-and-consume-data.md); that's to make sure HDInsight on AKS Flink and HDInsight Kafka are in the same VNet
+  * You're  required to ensure the network settings are taken care as described on [Using HDInsight Kafka](../flink/process-and-consume-data.md); that's to make sure HDInsight on AKS Flink and HDInsight Kafka are in the same Virtual Network
 * Use MSI to access ADLS Gen2
-* IntelliJ for development on an Azure VM in HDInsight on AKS VNet
+* IntelliJ for development on an Azure VM in HDInsight on AKS Virtual Network

 ## Flink FileSystem connector